Stephen Chow: Personal life

 Chow had a relationship with Alice Yu Man-fung, daughter of business mogul Yu Ching-Po, for 12 to 13 years until March 2010, during which Yu also assisted Chow with personal investments and was paid a salary based on a written contract from 2002, initially at HK$20,000 a month.
 Chow had paid Yu HK$19.5 million at her request between 2007 and 2011, and an additional HK$10 million in February 2012 in “appreciation for [her] friendship and support over the years”.
 In September 2012, Yu filed a lawsuit against Chow, asserting that there was an additional oral agreement purportedly reached around Christmas of 2002 for Chow to pay her a 10 per cent share of net profits on all successful investments she recommended.
 Yu’s claim for damages of some HK$80 million was based on her purported share of the profits from Chow’s investments in his current luxury home at 12 Pollock’s Path on The Peak, three houses at The Beverley Hills in Tai Po and a private equity fund.
 In 2021, a lower court ruled the pair never made that deal, a decision that was upheld on appeal.

 Additionally, Chow has been noted for strained relations with former friends and colleagues, though he has rarely commented on them publicly.
 His high-profile feuds include those with Charles Heung and Tiffany Chen of China Star Entertainment, Wong Jing, and Sammo Hung.
 He has also faced complaints from Ng Man-tat, Tony Leung Chiu-wai, Lee Lik-chi, Danny Lee, Eva Huang, Law Kar-ying, and Johnnie To, mostly alleging that he was greedy, selfish, and autocratic.

 Politics

-In 2013, Stephen Chow was elected a member of the 11th Guangdong Provincial Committee of the Chinese People's Political Consultative Conference (CPPCC).
+In 2013, Chow was elected a member of the 11th Guangdong Provincial Committee of the Chinese People's Political Consultative Conference (CPPCC).
 According to media exposure, Chow often arrives late and leaves early at the conference, and has not put forward any proposals.